Remember When (The Sopranos)

 "Remember When" is the 80th episode of the HBO television series The Sopranos, the third episode of the second half of the show's sixth season, and the 15th episode of the season overall.
+In the episode, Tony Soprano and Paulie Gualtieri travel to Miami to elude an FBI investigation into Tony's first murder, while Junior Soprano encounters interpersonal conflicts while being mentally institutionalized.

-Written by Terence Winter and directed by Phil Abraham, it originally aired on April 22, 2007, and was watched by 6.85 million viewers on its premiere.
+Written by Terence Winter and directed by Phil Abraham, "Remember When" originally aired on April 22, 2007. and was watched by 6.85 million viewers on its premiere.
+Critical reception was generally positive, albeit with some criticisms of the writing.
+The episode was also an early role for Lin-Manuel Miranda, who discussed this role in a 2018 interview on Live with Kelly and Ryan.